electron/electron/docs/api/browser-window.md

 are within the content view--only that they exist.
 Just sum any extra width and height areas you have within the overall content view.

+#### `win.previewFile(pathname, filename)`

+* `pathname` String - The absolute path to the file to preview with QuickLook.
+This is important as Quicklook uses the file name and file extension on the path to determine the content_type of the file to open.
+* `filename` String - The name of the file to display on QuickLook modal view.
+This is purely visual and does not affect the content_type of the file.

 #### `win.setBounds(bounds[, animate])`

 * `bounds` [Rectangle](structures/rectangle.md)